dionhaefner/cces-sem-botero/README.md

 ### Installation

 You will need to have Python 2.7 or 3.x installed, along with the usual numerical packages like NumPy, Matplotlib and Pandas.
-A convenient way to get all this is \href{https://store.continuum.io/cshop/anaconda/}{Anaconda Python}, which is available for all major OS, and free of charge.
-Another highly recommended package that is not included with Anaconda Python is \href{https://www.stanford.edu/~mwaskom/software/seaborn/}{Seaborn}, which provides powerful tools of high-end data visualization.
+A convenient way to get all this is [Anaconda Python](https://store.continuum.io/cshop/anaconda/), which is available for all major OS, and free of charge.
+Another highly recommended package that is not included with Anaconda Python is [Seaborn](https://www.stanford.edu/~mwaskom/software/seaborn/), which provides powerful tools of high-end data visualization.
 You can get this either from source or run
-	$ pip install seaborn
+>	$ pip install seaborn
 from your favorite Unix-style command line.